In this week’s “Ask Sharon,” I advise a seller who is wondering if they can avoid hosting an open house after they list their home for sale.

 - Send out email blasts about your property to local realtors

 And, I’ll also host what’s called a “broker open,” which is a private, invite-only event where real estate professionals can tour the house.
 Typically, broker opens occur on weekdays when both the seller and potential buyers are working.
-Agents and brokers can tour the house, then report back to their clients about a brand-new property that just hit the market.
+Agents and brokers can tour the house.
+Then, they report back to their clients about a brand-new property that just hit the market.
 It’s truly a win-win for everyone!

 Keep in mind that as we sell your house, it’ll likely be in its best shape in years!
-By taking on small improvement projects like painting, landscaping and staging, you may end up feeling a new, unexpected pride in the property.
+By taking on small improvement projects like painting and landscaping, you may end up feeling a new, unexpected pride in the property.
 And you may decide that you don’t mind hosting an open house, even if it does mean that this group of neighbors will come to poke around.
 Whatever you choose, just know that I’m behind you all the way.

 Let’s stay in your comfort zone